WebFuzzing/EMB/README.md

 Furthermore, it is not simple to sort out all the technical details on how to set these applications up and start them in a simple, uniform approach.
 Therefore, this repository provides the important contribution of providing all these necessary scripts for researchers that need this kind of case study.

+**NOTE**: version 1.6.1 was last one in which we still updated drivers for JavaScript and C\#.
+Those SUTs are not built anymore by default, and latest versions of *EvoMaster* might not work on those old drivers.
+Updating drivers for different programming languages (and re-implement white-box heuristics) is a massive amount of work, which unfortunately has little to no value for the scientific community (based on our experience).
+Those SUTs are still here in EMB to enable *black-box* experiments (and to be able to replicate old experiments), but unfortunately not for *white-box* testing with latest versions of *EvoMaster*.

 A video providing some high level overview of EMB can be found [here](https://youtu.be/wJs34ATgLEw).